adinur21/ukk/README.md

   yarn
 ```

-After that, you can setup the database. go to model and edit `dbConnection.js`.
+After that, you can setup the database. go to dir model and edit `dbConnection.js`.

 ```bash
 const db = mySql.createPool({